GeeItsZee/Bulldozer/README.txt

 Minecraft World Editing Plugin Primarily being developed for Bukkit

+General Flag Explaination:
+- The flag "-c" is for chunk-based edits.
+The selected chunks will be edited.
+- The flag "-p" is for point-based edits.
+The blocks between the two farthest blocks will be edited.
+- The flag "-f" is for filled shapes.
+The shape created will be filled with blocks.
+Do these edits AWAY from the selection.
+- The flag "-h" is for hollow shapes.
+The shape created will be hollow / empty on the inside.

+General Value Explaination:
+- Block ID: A value from 0 to 173 of the block desired.
+- High Offset: The extra height to add to an edit.
+If you select two blocks on the same height and have a high offset of 10, an edit of 10 high will be created.
+- Low Offset: The extra depth to add to an edit.
+If you select two blocks on the same height and have a low offset of 10, an edit of 10 deep will be created.
+- Height: A value for how high the shape should be.
+- Radius: The radius of the circle (the base for cylinders and cones, the size of spheres).

 Shapes Implemented:
 - Create a cube / rectangular prism:
   - /box -c [Block ID] [High Offset] [Low Offset]